superdrdood/veizy11ty/kanji-progress-tracker/index.md

 Here is my incredibly exciting Kanji Progress Tracker.

 It shows all of the kanji I’m currently learning, with the colours showing my progress with vocabulary containing that kanji.
-Dark purple is classed as mature, light purple as learning, and white as unknown.
+Once a kanji is fully filled up with purple, it is mastered.
+Once all the kanji are filled up, I have completed the Japanese language, because that is obviously how languages work.
+Selecting a kanji will show my current Anki status for vocabulary containing that kanji.

+There are two views available. _Default_ view shows only kanji I'm currently learning compared to vocabulary I'm currently learning.
+This view makes my progress looks very impressive!
+The _jouyou_ view shows the 2,000ish jouyou kanji compared to the 16,000ish most-used Japanese words.

-Choose bet
+Choose a view:

-<div class="listPicker">Learning</div>
+<div class="listPicker">Default</div>
 <div class="listPicker">Jouyou</div>

 <div id="pageContainer">